ray-x/navigator.lua/README.md

 The plugin can be loaded lazily (packer `opt = true` ), And it will check if optional plugins existance and load those plugins only if they existed.

+The termianl will need to be able to output nerdfont and emoji correctly.
+I am using Kitty with nerdfont (Victor Mono).

 ## Usage

 Please refer to lua/navigator/lspclient/mapping.lua on key mappings.
 Should be able to work out-of-box.